kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 OPTIONAL:  Quick and dirty operation can be achieved with just the Arduino and the DUT with balancing resistor connected to +5 VDC...and electrodes  Just set the appropriate pre-processor macros:  disable the USING_LM334... macro, the NUM_OF_OUTBOARDS... macro [and maybe the SUPERIMPOSE_FIRST_INBOARDS... macro if you want two pins plotted magnified (superimposing disables the magnified view of a signal)].
 IOW, the AD8244, digipots, and high sensitivity ADC are optional if you just want to see a plotline respond to your finger touching it.
 The digipots also won't do anything for you if you use a rail-to-rail ADC like the ADS1X15.

 You might be able to be notified of my changes to the project by GitHub settings, if you look around in GitHub, maybe...that's not a GitHub feature I've ever used, yet.

+Electrodes are vaporware as of yet: attached or soldered to each end of the electrode connecting wire is a silicone baby bottle nipple with an electric motor brush assembly (graphite brush and unterminated braided copper wire only) inside except for the braided copper wire that protrudes through the baby bottle nipple tip hole.
+The connecting wires attach to the ends of the braided copper bruch wire.
+The baby bottle nipple has to be trimmed perfectly flat from all protrusions where it needs to press flat against the leaf surface.
+Inside the nipple will be mud (without bubbles) surrounding the graphite brush.
+If needed, the mud can be contained inside by using plant-based (preferrably) fabric made from hemp, jute, etc.

 written as to a fellow Electronics Technician, hope you can fill in the rest of it.
 Ken